-Online law degree students are provided technical help via Syracuse University’s University College and Information Technology Services (SU ITS).
+Online law degree students are provided technical help via the Center for Online and Digital Learning and Information Technology Services (SU ITS).
 Tech support help is offered via phone, email, and online chat.

 How do JDinteractive graduates prepare for the bar exam?
 How will online JD students affect the College’s bar passage rates?